neuromatch/impact-scholars/impact-scholars/structure.md

 ## **What is involved**

 - 💻**Computing resources**.
 Selected groups will be provided with computing resources until the end of the program with a possibility of further extension if the scholars and their mentor are interested in working towards a peer-reviewed publication.
+Climatematch scholars will have access to the Climatematch JupyterHub, while Neuromatch scholars will receive Colab Pro access.

 - 📝 **Citable micropublication**.
 At the end of the program, the scholars will write up their results in a [micropublication](../output-guidelines/micropublications.md) that will be publicized on the program website and assigned a DOI.
 The scholars will also be offered a chance to share their work in their native language to increase its impact in their community.